zubuxx/RoomBookingBackend/README.md

 ## Setup

 To properly setup backend you need to connect server to the database.
-All you have to do is change 'application.properties' file, exactly datasource parameters.
+All you have to do is changing 'application.properties' file, in particular datasource parameters.
 Then run main method in RoomBookingApplication class.